 Employees who resign from UCD will receive an email invitation to complete the exit interview questionnaire.
-The process will be expanded to include all leavers, including temporary contracts coming to an end, in Autumn 2020.
+In time, this process will be expanded to include all leavers, including temporary contracts coming to an end.

 The data collected as part of the questionnaire will be stored confidentially in line with GDPR regulations by the Culture and Engagement Unit.

 All responses are anonymous.
 Only themes will be identified from the information collected for statistical purposes and no individual will be identified.

 Data outputs will be monitored at University level and themes reported to College Principals/Heads of Units.
 Reports will only be generated for areas that have had a participation rate of 10 or more, therefore results with 10 or less individuals from the same area will be aggregated or rolled-up with other teams in the local organisational structure so as to ensure anonymity.

 Questions are broadly grouped into the themes below:

 - Equality Diversity and Inclusion